Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Constructing Benchmark

 where $\mathcal{G}$ is a Directed Acyclic Graph with node list $ \mathcal{V} = \{v_1,v_2, ..., v_{|\mathcal{V}|}\} $ comprising nodes or tools with predefined parameters populated and edges $ \mathcal{E} = \{(v_i, p ,v_j)\}, 1 \le i \neq j \le n, p \in \mathbb{Z}_{\ge 0}$ indicating that the source node $v_i$ is connected to the target node $v_j$ through the output branch port $p$.

 Directly generating executable workflows is challenging for LLMs.
-To address this, we use a Chain-of-Thought (CoT) approach that outputs a simplified JSON.
+To address this, we use a Chain-of-Thought (CoT) approach that outputs a specially designed simplified JSON.
 The model generates selected nodes $\hat{\mathcal{V}}$, planning rationale $p$, and the JSON representation $r$, wrapped in <node\_selection>, <design\_principle> and <workflow> tags.
 This JSON is then converted into an executable YAML file.
-The process is formalized as:
+It can be formalized as:

 where $\mathcal{V}$ and $\mathcal{E}$ correspond to the \texttt{nodes\_info} and \texttt{edges} fields in JSON respectively.